 HR Departments World-over have Missed this Opportunity

-fact that the biggest driver of change in businesses today is
+Few will dispute the fact that the biggest driver of change in

-- people naturally and strongly resist change.
-But since change is
+people - people naturally and strongly resist change.
+People's

 attitude is the greatest hindrance to change.